Internal Scholarship Opportunities

 MSN Student Scholarships Awarded by Vanderbilt School of Nursing

-For first year students, consideration for one of the three full scholarships and the amount of partial scholarship awards are based upon an individual's GPA and GRE, GMAT or other standardized test score.
-Scholarships for 2nd year/returning students are based on a student’s GPA for their first two semesters in the nursing program.
+The three full tuition scholarships offered to second year PreSpecialty entry/returning students are based on a student’s GPA for their first two semesters in the nursing program.
 We offer three full tuition scholarships for students who will be entering their specialty year and to be considered for one of the three full tuition scholarships, the student must have earned a 4.0 in their first semester and a 4.0 in their second semester.
 The student must have entered the program as a PreSpecialty student.
 Our School of Nursing Scholarship Task Force will determine the recipients of the three full tuition scholarships by written essays and/or by conducting private interviews.
-All other scholarships for 2nd year/returning students are partial scholarships and are typically awarded at the same partial amount they received for their first year as long as they remain enrolled full time.
+All other scholarships for second year/returning students are partial scholarships and are typically awarded at the same partial amount they received for their first year as long as they remain enrolled full time.

 In order for a student to maintain a scholarship each semester, they must continue to make satisfactory academic progress and their overall cumulative GPA cannot fall below a 3.0.
 If a student’s GPA falls below a 3.0, they will lose their scholarship and may have to petition to have their scholarship re-instated for another semester once their GPA returns to at least a 3.0.
 All awards are made through the Student Financial Services Office and the School of Nursing Scholarship Committee according to the requirements of the funding source.
 The scholarship amounts are awarded for the year and divided by each semester of enrollment.
 If a student is not enrolled each semester, they will receive the semester amount only.
 For example, if a student receives a $6,000 a year scholarship, and is not enrolled in the spring semester, they would receive a $2,000 scholarship in the fall semester and a $2,000 scholarship in the summer semester.

 View list of external scholarships: